per-garden/mail2rss/README.md

 Initiate the database(s):

- - bundle exec rake db:migrate
+ - bundle exec rake db:setup

-No data seeding is required.
-The first email fetched by mail2rss will be stored as a singleton message.
-Note that there will always only be one single message, based on the most recent email fetched.
+Arriving messages are stored into feeds, providing rss to clients.
+At least one feed is required.
+Create feed using the Rails console.
+E.g. `'Feed.create(name: 'default')`

 Default mail retrieval method is POP3 without leaving a copy on mail server.